|H M R Mk B Pg||Endogenous||Rabbit IgG|

 NOTE: Cells should be grown, treated, fixed and stained directly in multiwell plates, chamber slides or on coverslips.

 NOTE: All subsequent incubations should be carried out at room temperature unless otherwise noted in a humid light-tight box or covered dish/plate to prevent drying and fluorochrome fading.

 Protocol Id: 220

 Supplied in PBS (pH 7.2), less than 0.1% sodium azide and 2 mg/ml BSA.
 Store at 4°C. Do not aliquot the antibody.
 Protect from light.
 Do not freeze.

 β-Actin (13E5) Rabbit mAb (Alexa Fluor® 555 Conjugate) detects endogenous levels of total β-actin protein.
 This antibody may cross-react with the γ-actin (cytoplasmic isoform).
 It does not cross-react with α-skeletal, α-cardiac, α-vascular smooth, or γ-enteric smooth muscle isoforms.

 Human, Mouse, Rat, Monkey, Bovine, Pig

-Monoclonal antibody is produced by immunizing animals with a synthetic peptide corresponding to residues surrounding Phe307 of human annexin A2 protein.
+Monoclonal antibody is produced by immunizing animals with a synthetic peptide corresponding to residues near the amino-terminus of human β-actin protein.

-This Cell Signaling Technology antibody is conjugated to phycoerythrin (PE) and tested in-house for direct flow cytometry analysis in human cells.
-This antibody is expected to exhibit the same species cross-reactivity as the unconjugated Annexin A2 (D11G2) Rabbit mAb #8235.
+This Cell Signaling Technology antibody is conjugated to Alexa Fluor® 555 fluorescent dye and tested in-house for immunofluorescent analysis in monkey cells.
+The antibody is expected to exhibit the same species cross-reactivity as the unconjugated β-Actin (13E5) Rabbit mAb #4970.

 Explore pathways related to this product.